Constructing a Steel Building on a Firm Foundation

 There is no room for error in a metal building.

-Metal building foundations for these structures need to be precise in size.
+Foundations for steel buildings need to be precise in size.
 The foundation walls must be straight.
 The slab must be squared.
 The connections have to align perfectly, so all the framing connects and squares correctly.
 Corners should be crisp.
 The tops of the foundations should be level and straight.

 For professional results, let a qualified professional concrete contractor do the job.